 Consumers should know that Hair Club is now involved in the practice of

 steering clients over to Bosley offices for surgery.

-someone who is considering a serious medical procedure to want to
+It is normal for someone who is considering a serious medical procedure

-parties who visited the webmasters at home on numerous occasions
+department hired third parties who visited the webmasters at home on

 expressing their annoyance with the site (including threats of

 litigation) and hand-delivering a mocked up version of it with the